 Prioritize your questions/concerns

 Be aware that it might not be possible to cover a long list of concerns during your appointment.
 Rank your questions/concerns before your appointment.
 This will help ensure you are able to talk about the matters that are of greatest concern to you.
-Try to address one or two issues at most during a typical visit, and remember that a physician’s schedule is subject to delays and emergencies.

 Get your paperwork done early